-Sinding-Larsen-Johansson disease (SLJ) affects the proximal end of the patellar tendon as it inserts into the inferior pole of the patella, and represents a chronic traction injury of the immature osteotendinous junction.
+Sinding-Larsen-Johansson disease (SLJ), aka Sinding-Larsen´s disease or Larsen-Johannson syndrome, affects the proximal end of the patellar tendon as it inserts into the inferior pole of the patella, and represents a chronic traction injury of the immature osteotendinous junction.
 It is a closely related condition to Osgood-Schlatter disease.
 Some authors class SLJ as jumper's knee in the paediatric setting 2.

 Demographics and clinical presentation

 Unlike jumper's knee which is seen at any age, Sinding-Larsen-Johansson disease is seen in active adolescents typically between 10-14 years of age 1.
 Presentation is with point tenderness at the inferior pole of the patella associated with focal swelling.

 Children with cerebral palsy are particularly prone to SLJ 4.

 Early findings are subtle or absent.
 Thickening of the proximal patellar tendon may be seen with stranding of the adjacent portions of Hoffa's fat pad potentially seen.
 Dystrophic calcification / ossification may eventually be present.

 Thickening and heterogeneity of the proximal patellar tendon, especially involving the posterior fibres (which attach to the patella rather than blending with the quadriceps tendon and pass over the surface of the patella).
 Focal regions of hypoechogenicity may be seen representing small tears.